jianing0755/EV-Charging-Game-Research/02_bayesian_game/README.md

 t \in \{RiskAverse, RiskNeutral\}
 $$

-The player's belief about the type of the other player is represented by a probability distribution.
+The player does not directly observe the type of the other player.

+Instead, the player has a belief about the probability of each possible type.

 For example: